Lauri Kristian Relander: President

-In the late autumn of 1930, Relander realized he would not be re-elected and during the winter of 1930–31 sabotaged the prospects of his former Agrarian League colleague and rival Kyösti Kallio so that Pehr Evind Svinhufvud, Relander's former Prime Minister, was elected.
+In the late autumn of 1930, Relander realized he would not be re-elected and, during the winter of 1930–31, sabotaged the prospects of his former Agrarian League colleague and rival Kyösti Kallio so that Pehr Evind Svinhufvud, Relander's former Prime Minister, was elected.
 In Relander's opinion, Kallio did not talk straight to him and schemed behind his back to weaken his presidency and help his political opponents.
 In Kallio's opinion, Relander was a rather inexperienced politician who had high ideals but not enough common sense to implement them.
 As it is, the dispute between Relander and Kallio was due to personal chemistry and political line differences, as Relander, for example, was more positive about right-wing radicalism, a nationalist movement like the Lapua Movement, which marked his presidency so badly that his own party representatives were not worth defending.
-Even later, the battle for the party was later personified by Kallio and J. E. Sunila, the latter of whom was supported by Relander.
+Even later, the battle for the party was personified by Kallio and J. E. Sunila, the latter of whom was supported by Relander.

 After his term as president, he served from 1931 to 1942 as the General Manager of Suomen maalaisten paloapuyhdistys, a fire insurance company for rural people.
-Relander died on 9 February, 1942 of heart failure.
+Relander died on 9 February 1942 of heart failure.
 He was buried in the Hietaniemi Cemetery.